Vectorstore/vectorstore-python-sdk/README.md

 #### Example code

-The example code is located in examples/us_states_metadata_filtering.py, which generates random vectors and metadata (one of US state).
-In its main function, it shows the steps: create an index, index vectors and query.
+The example code is located in examples/us_states_metadata_filtering.py, which generates random vectors and metadata (one of US states).
+In its main function, it shows several steps: create an index, index vectors and query.
 Before running the code, please fill variables "API_KEY" and "test_index_name", which are marked as TODO.
 If those two variables are not assigned, the exception is raised with a corresponding error message.
+For "API_KEY", please send email to xiejuncs@gmail.com to request one.
+For "test_index_name", the name must:
+- contain no more than 253 characters
+- contain only lowercase alphanumeric characters, '-' or '.'
+- start with an alphanumeric character
+- end with an alphanumeric character

 If you have any questions, please shoot an email to xiejuncs@gmail.com